 Ty Lord specializes in trademark and advertising counseling and litigation.
 She represents brand owners across a broad spectrum of industries including sports and intimate apparel, consumer products, and hospitality.
 Early in her career, Ms. Lord devoted part of her practice to prosecuting and litigating patents and, for a brief period, served as an assistant district attorney.
 She also served as interim in-house counsel for a Fortune 500 consumer products company.
 Ms. Lord leverages her diverse background to advance her clients’ business objectives.
 She regularly partners with clients to develop practical and creative solutions to legal issues.
 Her approach to litigation has led to excellent results for clients in federal courts across the United States and in cancellation and opposition proceedings in the U.S. Patent and Trademark Office.
 Ms. Lord also proactively advises clients on a variety of issues to minimize the risk of disputes while maximizing the visibility of clients’ brand, including trademark clearance and portfolio management and managing social media advertising campaigns and the intellectual property and right of publicity issues that accompany them.
 Ms. Lord currently serves as a member of her firm’s Executive Committee.

-Ms. Lord was listed in the 2019 and the four immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
+Ms. Lord was listed in the 2020 and the five immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
 She was recommended in 2016, 2017 and 2018 by Legal 500 US for Non-Contentious Trademark Law.
 Ms. Lord was listed in The Best Lawyers in America® in 2020 and the five years immediately preceding for Intellectual Property Litigation and Food and Beverage Law.
-She was recognized in 2019 and the four years prior as a Georgia "Super Lawyer" and in 2013 as a Georgia "Rising Star" in the area of Intellectual Property Litigation by Super Lawyers magazine.
+She was recognized in 2020 and the five years prior as a Georgia "Super Lawyer" and in 2013 as a Georgia "Rising Star" in the area of Intellectual Property Litigation by Super Lawyers magazine.
 Ms. Lord was named as one of Georgia Trend's 2018 "Legal Elite" for Intellectual Property Law.
 In 2013, she was named one of Georgia's Attorneys "On the Rise" by the Daily Report.

 The firm represented a multinational Fortune 100 mail, package, and freight delivery corporation in a trademark infringement matter.
 The plaintiff claims that our client infringed its trademark when it launched an application under a similar designation.
 The application allows online sellers to import order data and print shipping labels to ship orders.